E-News March 2006

 The Age of Autism: Less is beautiful

-By DAN OLMSTED UPI Senior Editor
+By Dan Olmsted UPI Senior Editor

 Whatever the reason, a big decline in autism diagnoses would be welcome news to anyone who cares about the nightmarish prevalence of the disorder.